ilightshow/privacy-policy/policy.md

 This data is stored directly on the server(s) for a few days.
 In the event of abuse of the service from your IP address, the server will block your IP address for a short period of time.

+### Usage data (Analytics)
+iLightShow uses a custom made analytics system to track the usage of the app.
+This data is used to understand how the app is used and to improve it.
+This data is stored on our servers and is not shared with any third-party.
+This data is not linked to any personal information.

 ### System logs and maintenance
 For operation and maintenance purposes, this Application and any third-party services may collect files that record interaction with this Application (System logs) use other Personal Data (such as the IP Address) for this purpose.